 3. Suitable for Specific Leadership Situations

-What this means is that it places all the pressure on the leader rather than the entire team, provides clarity within the chain-of-command, reduces the time needed to make decisions, creates a consistent result, promotes efficiency in accomplishing standardized tasks, and streamlines communication.
+Some aspects of transactional leadership exhibit some of the elements of authoritarian leadership and micromanagement.
+This is not always bad.
+These approaches place all the pressure on the leader rather than the entire team.
+This helps to provide a clearer chain of command, reduces the time needed to make decisions, creates a consistent result, promotes efficiency in accomplishing standardized tasks, and streamlines communication.

 Cons: The Weaknesses and Disadvantages of Transactional Leadership